Time-Aware and Transition-Semantic Graph Neural Networks for Interpretable Predictive Business Process Monitoring: Experiments

 For the GCN prefix models, each model consists of three streams: (i) the node attribute stream uses a single GCN layer with 32 hidden units, (ii) the event label embedding is projected to 16 dimensions and passed through a GCN with 32 units, and (iii) the fusion stream combines both and applies a GCN layer with 64 units.
 Sequence level attributes are projected via a 32 dimensional linear layer and concatenated before the final fusion layer.
 Training is performed using the Adam optimizer with a learning rate of 0.001 and weight decay of $1 \times 10^{-5}$.
 Label smoothing (factor 0.1) is applied to improve generalization and stabilize convergence.
 We use fixed global batch sizes selected from {32, 64, 128, 256}, adjusted per dataset according to the number of generated prefix subgraphs( smaller prefixes produce more training samples and require larger batch sizes to maintain efficiency).

 For GAT-based models, we adopt a deeper architecture to accommodate the increased model capacity.
 Node attributes are processed using a GAT layer with 32 hidden units, while event labels are embedded into 64 dimensional vectors and passed through a GAT layer of hidden size 128.
 The fusion layer uses 256 hidden units, with 4 attention heads applied consistently across all GAT layers.
 Transition aware models embed edge types into a 32 dimensional vector.
 A fixed learning rate of 0.001 and Adam optimizer are used.
-For time decay models, the decay coefficient $\lambda$ is selected from \{0.01, 0.1, 0.3, 0.7\}, dynamically adjusted based on the median length of event sequences in each dataset.